T-Skhillz/django-todo-api/README.md

 ## Admin Panel

-Access the Django admin panel at `http://localhost:8000/admin/` to manage tasks and users with a visual interface.
+Access the Django admin panel at `https://django-todo-api-1.onrender.com/admin/` to manage tasks and users with a visual interface.

+## Deployment

+This API is deployed on [Render](https://render.com/) with:
+- Automatic deployments from GitHub
+- PostgreSQL database
+- HTTPS/SSL enabled
+- Environment variable management

+**Note:** The free tier on Render may sleep after 15 minutes of inactivity.
+The first request after sleep takes ~30 seconds to wake up.

+## Local Development

+For local development, use `http://localhost:8000` instead of the production URL.

 ## Security Notes